dpant/machine_leanring_in_gcp/Course4_RNN/README.md

 Kera's API is simpler to use than tensforflow and is becoming the defaco for ML model.
 Keras does not support distributed training. use keras.estimator.model_to_estimator() to convert to tensorflow model.

+CNN model are good to analyze group of words.
+In image classification each pixel is represented by three prixel (R,G,B) ; In text classification each word is represented by the number of dim in embedding space.